Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-When shopping for international flights, you may have seen the exorbitant fees and fuel surcharges that accompany a British Airways ticket.
+If you’ve ever been shopping for international flights, you may have noticed the exorbitant fees and fuel surcharges that accompany a British Airways ticket.

-You could end up spending hundreds — or even thousands — of dollars on these additional fees, not to mention any money you already spent on the ticket.
+You could end up spending hundreds — or even thousands — of dollars on these additional fees, not to mention any money you already spent on the ticket itself.

 Even if you use your British Airways Avios, these charges could negate any value you’d get from redeeming the miles in the first place.

-Luckily, it is possible to redeem Avios for reward travel without having to pay these ridiculously high fees.
-You’ll avoid high taxes and fuel surcharges when you focus on flights operated by British Airways’ airline partners.
+Luckily, you can redeem Avios for reward travel without having to pay these ridiculously high fees.
+You avoid high taxes and fuel surcharges when you focus on flights operated by British Airways’ airline partners.

 Let’s explore the best ways to redeem your British Airways Avios for maximum value!